maliahavlicek/what2do2day/README.md

 1. Follow a place - I would not gain any skills taking this functionality on and I the UX being similar to the delivered Join Event feature I don't believe I'm loosing out on a learning opportunity by eliminating this functionality.
 1. Filter Places - I tackled more complex filtering logic in the filter events layer and saw this list not getting nearly as long as the events list could be.
 1. Pagination - By including a count of events or places found, the user has an idea of how many results they are seeing.
 Pagination isn't nearly as useful on smaller devices as the buttons are cumbersome for fingers and users are accustomed to scrolling down vs paging through results, thus pagination was differed
+1. Scroll to top - Longer pages should include a scroll to top fixed button to aid in returning to the top navigation
 1. Update Review - updating and sharing reviews are tightly tied to various user roles.
 Since user roles were originally out of scope, it made sense to differ this functionality, especially since updating and soft delete powers have been exemplified in update events and update places.

 #### User Roles & Permissions